 Tung Yeung Shan, situated at the intersection of Sai Kung, Wong Tai Sin, and Shatin districts, is known for its silvergrass-laden summit that becomes particularly striking during autumn in Hong Kong.
-During this time, silvergrass come alive, making the hike to the top a popular hiking destination.
+During this season, the silvergrass comes alive, making the hike to the top a popular destination.

 However, if you miss the silvergrass season, don’t worry — the stunning views from the summit are still worth experiencing.
 From on top, hikers can enjoy beautiful views of Hebe Haven in Sai Kung to the east and Shatin to the north.
 Unfortunately, the western view is obstructed by the Kowloon range of hills.
 But that being said, I found a unique perspective from Tate’s Cairn to Kowloon Peak to be particularly beautiful.